utpalpaul108/review-scrapper-aws/README.md

 - **Scalability**: Easily scale the scraping process to collect reviews from multiple products and platforms.
 - **Customization**: Adapt the scripts to suit different e-commerce websites and review formats.
-- **Data Analysis**: Analyze and visualize the gathered data to extract meaningful trends and patterns.
+- **Search Option**: Here, you can easily search for your desired products and extract the customer review of a specific product.

 ## Getting Started